FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/About/architecture/MilSTD2525.md

 # About Mil-STD-2525 and COTS
-The original 'NATO symbol'  are expressed as a set of Military Symbols for Land Based Systems.
-The COT system is only partially overlapping with 2525. on a list of 3000+ COTS , 1000 are directly traceble to mil 2525.
+The original 'NATO symbol'  are expressed as a set of Military Symbols for Land Based Systems (Mil-STD-2525).
+The COT system is only partially overlapping with 2525. on a list of 3000+ COTS , 1000 are directly traceable to mil 2525.

 ## Event.type
 Defines what the event is about.
 An event may describe a physical object, a set of raw, unprocessed bits, or a tasking.